 What Is a Masterpiece?

-The Dayton Art Institute recently launched introduced What Is a Masterpiece?, a new interactive tour of the permanent collection that uses QR codes and mobile technology to provide guests with in-depth information about select works in the collection.
+The Dayton Art Institute recently introduced What Is a Masterpiece?, an interactive tour of the permanent collection that uses QR codes and mobile technology to provide guests with in-depth information about select works in the collection.

-What Is a Masterpiece? highlights 50 works of art from the museum’s permanent collection, with plans to add additional pieces.
-Each of the works features a special What Is a Masterpiece? label with a QR (Quick Response) code on it.
+What Is a Masterpiece? will initially highlight 50 works of art from the museum’s permanent collection, with plans to add additional pieces each year.
+The works feature a special What Is a Masterpiece? gallery label with a QR (Quick Response) code on it.
 Visitors are able to access enhanced information about the featured works by scanning the QR codes, using museum-supplied iPads.
 Visitors may also use their own smartphones or other Wi-Fi enabled tablets and mobile devices to scan the QR codes.
 The QR codes link to a mobile website that was developed specifically for this project.
 Each featured Masterpiece has a unique landing page that offers a variety of options, such as detailed historical information, audio commentaries and video content.

 Museum-supplied iPads may be checked out at the Guest Services desk for $3 for four hours, or guests may access What Is a Masterpiece? through their own Wi-Fi enabled mobile devices.